mpsshubham/DesignPatterns/Readme.txt

 Observer Pattern defines a one to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically

+Decorator Pattern attach additional responsibilities to an object dynamically.
+Decorator provide a flexible alternative to subclassing for extending functionality